swift-server/RediStack/README.md

 While it does handle a queue of messages, so as to not be blocking, pipelining is implemented with `NIORedisPipeline`.

 ### NIORedisPipeline
-A `NIORedisPipeline` is a quick abstraction that buffers an array of complete messages as `RedisData`, and executing them in sequence after a user has invoked `execute()`.
+A `NIORedisPipeline` is a quick abstraction that buffers an array of complete messages as `RESPValue`, and executing them in sequence after a user has invoked `execute()`.

-It returns an `EventLoopFuture<[RedisData]>` with the results of all commands executed - unless one errors.
+It returns an `EventLoopFuture<[RESPValue]>` with the results of all commands executed - unless one errors.

 ## Redis